-The Fire Department has been an integral part of the Massena community for over 100 years.
-The Massena Fire Department is a combination Career/Volunteer Fire Department comprised of 9 Career Firefighters and 52 Volunteer Firefighters.
-The Massena Fire Station is located at 34 Andrews Street, and is staffed 24 hours a day, 365 days a year by the Career Firefighters.
+The Massena Fire Department has been an integral part of the Massena community for over 120 years.
+The Department is led by Chief Patrick O’Brien, Assistant Chief Thomas Miller, Assistant Chief Corey Debien, and Career Staff Foreman Aaron Hardy.
+These officers along with three captains and three lieutenants lead a combination career/volunteer fire department of 50 volunteer firefighters and 9 career firefighter/EMTs.
+The Massena fire station is located at 34 Andrews Street and is staffed 24 hours a day, 365 days a year by career firefighters.

-The Career Firefighters are also responsible for Code Enforcement in the Village and Town of Massena.
-This allows both the Town and Village of Massena to have an effective, professional, and cost saving approach to Code Enforcement.
-The Career staff provides Code Enforcement Officers and Building Safety Inspectors Monday through Friday 8am - 4:30pm, and Emergency Code Enforcement 24 hours a day, 7 days a week.
+Career firefighters also perform Code Enforcement in the Village and Town of Massena.
+This allows both the Town and Village to have a professional yet cost-saving approach to Code Enforcement.
+The career staff provides Code Enforcement Officers and Building Safety Inspectors, Monday through Friday 8 am - 4:30 pm.

-- The St. Lawrence Franklin D. Roosevelt Power Project, The Robert Moses-Robert H. Saunders Power Dam, The Long Sault Dam, miles of high voltage KV lines, The Frank S. McCullough Jr. Hawkins Point Visitors Center and Boat Launch, Robert Moses State Park, and various outlying administration, storage, and maintenance buildings owned and operated by the New York Power Authority.
+- The St. Lawrence Franklin D. Roosevelt Power Project, The Robert Moses-Robert H. Saunders Power Dam, The Long Sault Dam, miles of high voltage power lines, The Frank S. McCullough Jr. Hawkins Point Visitors Center and Boat Launch, Robert Moses State Park, Nicandri Nature Center, and various outlying administration, storage, and maintenance buildings owned and operated by the New York Power Authority.

-The Massena Intake Dam, where the Village and Town of Massena Citizen's receive their water from, is also located in out protection area.
+- Massena Intake Dam, provides water to the Village and Town of Massena.
 The Massena Intake Dam holds back the St. Lawrence River from flooding the Village of Massena and parts of the township.

 - Massena International Airport serves private and commercial flights daily.